donglab-compbio/donglab-compbio.github.io/pages/cv.md

 `2017/08-2018/08`
-__Shanghai Institute of Nutrition and Health, Chinese Academy of Sciences, Reserach Fellow__
+__Shanghai Institute of Nutrition and Health, Chinese Academy of Sciences, Reserach Assistant__

 ## Education